software-architects/time-cockpit-documentation/doc/web-api/odata.md

 ## Service Endpoint

-The preliminary address of our OData endpoint is <https://apipreview.timecockpit.com/odata>.
+The address of our OData endpoint is <https://api.timecockpit.com/odata>.

 ## Authentication